In the King Island Council area, most resident workers in All industries are over 45 years old.

-The Age Structure of the Cradle Coast Region's resident workers is indicative of the residential role and function of the local area.
+The Age Structure of the King Island Council area's resident workers is indicative of the residential role and function of the local area.
 This includes factors such as when the area was settled; what types of households live there; the level of access the area has to employment, services and facilities; the local dwelling stock characteristics (including cost of housing); local amenity and a range of other factors that attract people to an area.

-The age structure of Cradle Coast Region's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
+The age structure of the King Island Council area's resident workers is indicative of the skill-levels and experience that local businesses can draw upon.
 For example, younger resident workers, while less experienced, are typically more mobile and have higher level skills in use of new technologies.

 Australian Bureau of Statistics (ABS) – Census 2011 and 2016 – by usual residence